-Ultralight fishing has been existed for years and many still wondering and still confused what is the best setup that practical to be used for ultralight fishing.
-Honestly, question like this is very subjective due too much of own understanding based on previous and current technologies and also lots of other factors as well.
-Universal understanding says that if you caught fish bigger than the setup then it’s considered ultralight for the fish and some says even they are using small lines or rods or even lures its considered ultralight fishing.
+Ultralight fishing has been existed for years and many still wondering or still confused what is the best setup that practical to be used for ultralight fishing.
+Honestly, question like this is very subjective due too much of own understanding/perception based on previous education (sharing from friends or based on previous existed technologies) and its colliding with current technologies.
+Universal understanding says; if you caught fish bigger than the setup then it’s considered ultralight for the fish and some says even they are using small lines or rods or even lures its considered ultralight fishing.
 Many still saying that using small lines without matching or balance the reel or rod also considered as ultralight.
-I really don’t know where they refer or get this whole idea because for me it defeat the idea of ultralight game.
+I really don’t know where they refer or how they got this whole idea because for me it defeat the idea of ultralight game.
 It’s pretty confusing actually so I dig around to get more info and relate it with on-field testing and findings.

 Ultra-light spinning and casting rods are generally shorter (4 to 5.5 feet (1.2 to 1.7 m) is common) lighter, and more limber than normal rods.
 Tip actions vary from slow to fast, depending upon intended use.
 These rods usually carry 1 to 6 pound (4.5 to 27 N) test fishing line.